ihor-delta/delta/README.md

 - reperesentatives of other species other than mankind are excluded from the influence of this freedom

 ## Freedom Of Thinking:
-- is allowed in compliance with the principle of permanent self-checking for ideas, including beliefs, and principle of "cooperation, and competition to keep cooperativity" - the restriction only applies to representatives of mankind
+- is allowed in compliance with the principle of "permanent self-checking for believes"(except of cases of illness), and principle of "cooperation, and competition to keep cooperativity" - the restriction only applies to representatives of mankind
 - includes Freedom To Express representative's Thoughts in a language and form convenient for the representative.
 The expressed thought is not considered a violation of personal boundaries, if it does not contradict the principle of "cooperation, and competition to keep cooperativity"

 ## Freedom Of Actions is prohibited, especially murder and suicide as ways of satisfaction of needs which are forbidden, except for: